Beuth-Erdelt/Benchmark-Experiment-Host-Manager/experiments/ycsb/README.md

-# Benchmark Experiment Host Manager
+# Benchmark Experiment Host Manager - YCSB Experiments

-In this folder is a collection of useful Docker images for the components of the benchmarking experiments.
+The folder contains subfolders with DDL scripts and a query file for multiple DBMSs.
+These are used for YCSB experiments.

 ## Orchestration of Benchmarking Experiments